Cognitive Analytic Therapy in London

 All of our practitioners have trained at top UK institutions and come with a minimum of five years postgraduate experience.
 They are committed to creating a warm and trusting environment for you.

-If you are thinking about embarking on a course of CAT sessions in London, then contact us now for more information on how we can help you, or to book an initial consultation at one of our clinics in the City of London, Canary Wharf or in Harley Street.
+If you are thinking about embarking on a course of CAT sessions in London, then contact us now for more information on how we can help you, or to book an initial consultation at one of our clinics in the City of London, London Bridge, or in Harley Street.